StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Methodology

 To test the above hypothesis, we need some estimator of the weight matrix $\bTheta$.
 In Gaussian graphical model, it is natural to use the estimator of a precision matrix.
 In the bipartite graph (multiple response model), estimated parameter matrix will suffice.
 Denote this generic estimator by $\tTheta$ (without causing confusion in notation), the maximum test statistic over a given subset $E$ of $\cV \times \cV$ will be

 and its quantile is defined as $ {c} (\alpha,E) = \inf \left\{ t\in \RR \; | \; \PPP \left( T_E \le t \right) \ge 1-\alpha \right\} $, which is often unknown.
-Assume it can be estimated by $\hat{c} (\alpha,E)$ from some procedure such as the Gaussian multiplier bootstrap, a generic method called skip-down procedure can be used, which was originally proposed in \citet{lu2017adaptive} for testing a family of monotone graph invariants.
-When applied to the specific degree testing problem, it leads to the following algorithm. \\ To conduct the node selection over the whole graph, we need to determine an appropriate threshold $\hat{\alpha}$ then reject $H_{0j}$ if $\psi_{j,\hat{\alpha}} =1$.
+Assume it can be estimated by $\hat{c} (\alpha,E)$ from some procedure such as the Gaussian multiplier bootstrap, a generic method called skip-down procedure can be used, which was originally proposed in \cite{lu2017adaptive} for testing a family of monotone graph invariants.
+When applied to the specific degree testing problem, it leads to the Algorithm \ref{algo:skipdown}.

+To conduct the node selection over the whole graph, we need to determine an appropriate threshold $\hat{\alpha}$ then reject $H_{0j}$ if $\psi_{j,\hat{\alpha}} =1$.
 A desirable choice of $\hat{\alpha}$ should be able to discover as many as hub nodes with the FDR remaining controlled under the nominal level $q$.
-For example, if the BHq procedure is considered, $\hat{\alpha}$ can be defined as follows:
+For example, if the BHq procedure \cite{benjamini1995controlling} is considered, $\hat{\alpha}$ can be defined as follows:

 The above range of $\alpha$ is $(0,1)$, it will be very computationally expensive if we do an exhaustive search since for each $\alpha$, we have to recompute the quantiles $\hat{c} (\alpha,E)$ for a lot of sets $E$.